When and what to learn in a changing world: Information acquisition with and without fixed cost

-\paragraph{Belief paths} The first building block is to define a metric structure for the space of belief paths (the metric space over which our random belief processes take values).
-Throughout, we let $D$ the space of $\Delta(\Theta)$-valued càdlàg functions over $[0,\infty)$; since the domain will always be time we call elements of $D$ "belief paths".
-We equip $D$ with the usual Skorohod metric which we denote $d$; we refer to \cite{billingsley2013convergence} for the formal definition (or \cite{Pollard_1984} for an alternative version).
-Recall that $D$ equipped with (a well-chosen version of) the Skorohod metric is a (compact subset of a) complete separable metric space.
-We further equip $D$ with the Borel $\sigma$-algebra induced by its metric topology and denote $\Delta(D)$ the set of probability measures over this measurable space.
+\paragraph{Belief processes} Throughout, let $D$ the space of $\Delta(\Theta)$-valued càdlàg functions over $[0,\infty)$; since the domain will always be time we call elements of $D$ "belief paths".
+Equip $D$ with the usual Skorohod metric, denoted $d$ (see \cite{billingsley2013convergence} for a formal definition), making it a complete separable metric space.
+Further equip $D$ with the Borel $\sigma$-algebra induced by its metric topology and denote $\Delta(D)$ the set of probability measures over this measurable space.